EEG Variants: Routine EEG, Ambulatory EEG and QEEG Testing

 Ambulatory EEG, also known as long-term video EEG monitoring, extends the recording duration to 24, 48, or 72 hours.
 This type of EEG is crucial for capturing intermittent or rare neurological events, such as seizures, that may not be evident during a short-duration recording.
 Ambulatory EEG is particularly valuable in epilepsy monitoring and evaluating patients with suspected but infrequent neurological events.

-Key features of Ambulatory EEG Test:
+Key features of the Ambulatory EEG Test:

 - Duration: Extended (24 to 72 hours).